litesolutions/justifay-stream-app/README.md

   </a>
 </div>

-Resonate is an open-source music streaming service run by a cooperative of artists and software developers.

-If you want to know what we're building or want to get more involved, head over to the Platform category on our [forum](https://community.resonate.is/c/platform/l/latest?board=default) or read the [Developer Guide](https://community.resonate.is/t/dev-volunteers-needed-to-build-the-resonate-ecosystem/2262) in our [Resonate Handbook](https://community.resonate.is/docs).

-If you're looking for a good first task, feel encouraged to take on an un-assigned ['help wanted' issues](https://github.com/resonatecoop/stream/issues).
+If you're looking for a good first task, feel encouraged to take on an un-assigned ['help wanted' issues](https://github.com/lite-solutions/justifay-stream-app/issues).

-Are you building something using the Resonate [API](#api) and would like to request a change?
-Resonate welcomes #proposals in the [Co-Operation section of the forum](https://community.resonate.is/c/66).

 ## Table of Contents
 - [Development](#development)